jni-rs/jni-rs/book/src/linking_and_dividing.md

 }
 ```

-Finally, set the ABI using `pub extern “system”`.
+Finally, specify the ABI using `pub extern "system"`.

 ```rust
 #[no_mangle]